 BTS builds the capabilities needed to accelerate execution.
 An attempt to execute rapidly without having the right individual and organizational capabilities in place is wishful thinking.

-BTS' experiential learning platforms create opportunities for in-depth practice.
+BTS experiential learning platforms create opportunities for deep practice.
 As professional sports teams know, practice creates team alignment and builds capability and confidence.

-A great plan AND great practice increases
+A great plan AND great practice increases the odds of winning.